Curious about brain health nutrition, or using food to maximize brain function?

 I personally do not eat much fish because of mercury polution.
-I get Omega-3's from flax seed or flax seed oil.
+I get Omega-3's from supplements.

 4.Lots of Dietary Antioxidants - A number of studies have shown that dietary intake of antioxidants from fruits and vegetables significantly reduce the risk of developing cognitive impairment.
 The research was done because it was theorized that free radical formation plays a major role in the deterioration of the brain with age.
 When a cell converts oxygen into energy, tiny molecules called free radicals are made.
 When produced in normal amounts, free radicals work to rid the body of harmful toxins, thereby keeping it healthy.
 When produced in toxic amounts, free radicals damage the body's cellular machinery, resulting in cell death and tissue damage.
 This process is called oxidative stress.
 Vitamin E and Vitamin C and beta carotene inhibit the production of free radicals.
 The Best Antioxidant Fruits and Vegetables - from the US Department of Agriculture: Blueberries, Blackberries, Cranberries, Strawberries, Spinach, Raspberries, Brussels sprouts, Plums, Broccoli, Beets, Avocados, Oranges, Red grapes, Red bell peppers, Cherries and Kiwis.